 The CEO's attitude to risk is central to our model.
-So far, we have assumed that the CEO's preferences exhibit constant relative risk aversion (CRRA).
-To see whether our results are robust to alternative assumptions on CEO risk-aversion, we repeat our analysis from Table 2 with constant absolute risk aversion (CARA), so that $V^{CARA}(W_T) = -\exp(-\eta W_T)$ replaces $V(W_T)$ in equation (3).
+So far, we have assumed that CEOs exhibit constant relative risk aversion (CRRA).
+To see whether our results are robust to alternative assumptions regarding CEO risk aversion, we repeat our analysis from Table 2 with constant absolute risk aversion (CARA), so that $V^{CARA}(W_T) = -\exp(-\eta W_T)$ replaces $V(W_T)$ in Equation (3).

 All our results continue to hold with CARA utility (see Table IA.1 in the Internet Appendix).
-In particular, the CARA-RTI model generates a much better fit than the CARA model as it guarantees regard the CRRA model with $\gamma = 0.5$ as reasonable, because the model then implies unrealistic portfolio decisions.
-A CEO with $\gamma = 0.5$ would borrow heavily and invest much more than his entire wealth into the market portfolio.

-a minimum payout that is always higher than the CEO's non-firm wealth, and it is convex for intermediate payouts and concave for good payouts.
+In particular, the CARA-RTI model generates a much better fit than the CARA model as it guarantees a minimum payout that is always higher than the CEO's non-firm wealth, and it is convex for intermediate payouts and concave for good payouts.
 According to the two distance measures, CRRA-RTI dominates CARA-RTI.